frozen-dev71/FootballResults/README.md

 And for the last part we add the custom created ".css" file to the html file , so it gets layout.

-Contact me at : jerryjin278@gmail.com or michaeljohnshane@gmail.com
+Contact me at : valenzuelaabelardo823@gmail.com